 The first thing you’ll likely hear when you tell people you’re moving to Atlanta is that you better get used to being in a car.
 It’s true—Atlanta has been the poster child for sprawl, infamous for its traffic and long commutes.
 Fortunately, Atlanta is also known for its amazing micro-neighborhoods, many of which are so walkable that you won’t need a car to get around at all.

-Just look at Inman Park, Decatur and the burgeoning Westside.
+Just look at Inman Park, Decatur and the booming Westside.

 Downtown and Midtown are as walkable as any city in the country, especially now that the streetcar and BeltLine have launched.
 And Atlanta is only going to become more walkable as time goes on.

-According to WalkScore, Atlanta is a car-dependent city with an overall score of 46.
-Likewise, a transit score of 43 suggests there is some transit in the city (MARTA), and a bike score of 50 indicates Atlanta has some bike infrastructure.
+According to WalkScore, Atlanta is a car-dependent city with an overall score of 49.
+Likewise, a transit score of 47 reflects transit in the city (MARTA, which operates trails and busses) and a bike score of 41 indicates Atlanta has an up-and-coming bike infrastructure.

 How does this compare to other cities?
 Atlanta is the 21st most walkable large city in the U.S., but even Baltimore (the 10th most walkable large city) has a WalkScore of 66.
-Cities like New York and San Francisco earn scores of 88 and 84, respectively, while Portland and Denver crush our bike score by 20 points (they both rank at 70) and Boston and D.C. put our transit score to shame with rankings at 75 and 70, respectively.
+Cities like New York and San Francisco earn scores of 89 and 86, respectively, while Portland (81) and Denver (71) surpass our bike score and Boston and D.C. put our transit score to shame with rankings at 72 and 71.

 So Atlanta doesn't look so great...

 but the good news is, when you compare Atlanta to other cities with similar populations (between 350,000 and 450,000), it actually comes in 4th in terms of walkability, 5th in terms of transit and 10th in terms of biking.
-Plus, the neighborhoods are charming, there are a ton of beautiful trees, a modern downtown chock full of cultural attractions and tons of great dining options.
+Plus, the neighborhoods are charming, there are a ton of beautiful trees, plenty of parks, a modern downtown chock full of cultural attractions and tons of great dining options.

 In fact, people in Atlanta can walk to an average of four restaurants, bars and coffee shops in five minutes, according to WalkScore.